johannfaouzi/pyts/doc/modules/metrics.rst

 Metrics for time series can be found in the :mod:`pyts.metrics` module.

-Classical Dynamic Time Warping
+Classic Dynamic Time Warping
 ------------------------------

-Given two time series :math:`X=(x_1,\ldots,x_n)` and :math:`Y=(y_1,\ldots,y_m)`, the cost matrix :math:`C` is defined as a cost for each combination:
+Given two time series :math:`X=(x_1,\ldots,x_n)` and :math:`Y=(y_1,\ldots,y_m)`, the cost matrix :math:`C` is defined as the cost for each pair of values:

 .. math::